dgp1130/rules_prerender/README.md

     srcs = ["my_component.scss"],
 )

-# Other resources required for this component to function at the URLs they are
+# Other resources required for this component to function at the URL paths they
-# expected to be hosted at.
+# are expected to be hosted at.
 web_resources(
     name = "resources",
     contents = {